Low-Cost/ Sliding Scale Therapy

 April Adams

-April Adams (she/her)
+• April Adams (she/her)

 Couples and Family Therapy Graduate Student

-I take an integrative approach, drawing from multiple modalities, and I value each client’s input to tailor treatment to their unique needs.
-It is important to me that my clients feel heard, respected, and empowered to explore their experiences in a safe, nonjudgmental environment.
+I practice from a systemic and holistic lens, considering how biological, psychological, and social factors shape overall well-being.
+My integrative approach draws from multiple modalities, and I value each client’s input to tailor treatment to their unique needs.
+It’s important to me that clients feel heard, respected, and empowered to explore their experiences in a safe, nonjudgmental environment.

 Therapy can be a beautiful and transformative process and I would love to support your journey of growth.

-Other focus areas/ modalities/ populations are: attachment, DBT, Bowen Family Therapy, and Equine Assisted Therapy.
+Other focus areas/ modalities/ populations are:

 Maddie Davis